bgg11117/Early-SelfProject/README.md

 # Self-Project

-Various Kaggle projects with data exploring.
+Various Early Kaggle projects with data exploring and predictive modeling.

+# Code

+In this repository, most projects are implemented in R.